Learn Everything You Need To Know About Estate Planning Lawyers In Australia

 You may not need to engage a lawyer for creating a simple will.
 These days writing and updating a will can be done from home without involving attorneys.
 DIY will kits or online services like Safewill exist to make will creation available at a fraction of the cost offered by legal professionals.

-Some people may be more comfortable using a specialty lawyer to complete their Estate plan so they can avoid legal complications or disputes after they die.
+Some people may be more comfortable using a specialty lawyer or specialised estate planning team to complete their Estate plan so they can avoid legal complications or disputed estates after they die.
 While writing a will can be simple, there are guidelines you need to follow to make sure the document is considered valid by the courts.
 Estate planning experts are able to navigate tricky legal hurdles everyday Australians may not understand.

 If you have a complicated estate or a blended family it may be worth engaging a professional to help out with your affairs.
-One of the major risks involved in will creation is assets ending up in the wrong hands.
+One of the major risks involved in will creation is assets ending up in the wrong hands, therefore, asset protection advice becomes paramount.
 This is sometimes referred to as the inheritance going sideways, or ‘L’ Shaped.
 It can occur if a spouse remarries and has another child after their partner dies and they change their will.
 In this situation the inheritance may flow through to the surviving spouse’s new family, meaning the child from the first family misses out.

 Another key thing to think about with a blended family is to make sure everyone is provided for fairly.
 Under Australian law there are certain types of family members who are eligible to contest a will if they do not receive enough provision.
 In this situation, it might be appropriate to receive professional advice to make sure your will is drafted appropriately to reduce the risk of a contested estate.
 Estate planning lawyers can also help you work out tax strategies to help maximise your assets for your Beneficiaries.

-Wills can be created quickly and easily without any input from a lawyer.
-DIY will kits or online services exist for people with easily defined assets and family members, to establish their final wishes at a fraction of the cost compared to engaging lawyers.
-Someone with a complicated Estate or a blended family may be more inclined to use a lawyer to draw up their will.
+Wills can be created quickly and easily with no input from a lawyer.
+DIY will kits, online services or specialised services in expert Wills exist for people with easily defined assets and family members, to establish their final wishes at a fraction of the cost compared to engaging lawyers.
+Someone with a complicated Estate or a blended family may be more inclined to use a lawyer to draw up their Will.

 Fees vary depending on the complexity of a Will but a solicitor will typically charge a fixed fee between $400- $800 for a simple Will and $1500 - $2000 for a complex Will.
 Using a service like Safewill to create your Will only costs $160.

-If you want to set up a trust or you have a complicated Estate involving joint assets, the legal and administrative burdens involved may call for outside assistance.
+If you want to set up a family trust or you have a complicated Estate involving joint assets, the legal and administrative burdens involved may call for outside assistance.
 This is a situation where seeking professional legal advice is recommended.
-Likewise, if you are wanting to contest a will or revoke an Executor, getting a lawyer on board may be worthwhile.
+Likewise, if you are wanting to contest a Will or revoke the control of an Executor, getting a lawyer on board or seeking further information on legal advice may be worthwhile.